Member cards admin setup.

 Member cards need no migration job and no backfill.
 A member's personal Show my code QR is minted the first time that member opens the sheet: one revocable code row, created on demand.
 Members who never open the sheet never get a row, and nothing pre-generates codes for your existing member base.

 The code row is deliberate, and a member id would not do instead: the code is the revocable instrument.
-Get a new code retires the old one and mints a fresh one while the member's identity and links stay put; an id could never be rotated like that.
+The model supports rotation, retiring the old code and minting a fresh one while the member's identity and links stay put; an id could never be rotated like that.
+The current UI exposes no rotation button: after a leaked screenshot, the member disables the linked card through Report lost on their Your cards page, and the rotation seam waits in the code for the day it earns a surface.
 So there is no member-id fallback, and no moment where an updated installation has to fill anything in.
 Turn the switch on and the feature is live; each member's code appears when they first need it.

 Privacy and the activity log